Bhagavad Gita Chapter 5 Verse 27 Meaning

 What is the main idea of Bhagavad Gita 5.27?

 Shutting out all external contacts and fixing the gaze between the eyebrows, realizing the outgoing and incoming breaths moving within the nostrils.
-This verse emphasizes renunciation with clarity and purpose.
+Situated within the chapter on The Yoga of Renunciation, this verse contributes to the Gita's exploration of liberation and its relationship to...

 How can I apply Bhagavad Gita 5.27 in daily life?